saidevops1999/ai-assisted-devops/day-1/README.md

 - **Use Case:** Predicting system failures before they occur.
 - **How It Works:**
   - Uses **log-based anomaly detection** and **pattern recognition** (e.g., time-series forecasting).
-  - If CPU usage suddenly spikes beyond a threshold, AI predicts a potential issue.
+  - If CPU usage suddenly spikes beyond a threshold, AI predicts a potential issue in code.
   - The system alerts DevOps teams to take preventive action.
 - **Limitations:**
   - Works only on pre-trained scenarios.